Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 Ok in that moment you actually can init, validate, plan and apply injecting terraform api token using -var as we did before.

-*Note*: You don't have to use terraforn token to terraform validate.
+*Note*: You don't have to use terraform token to terraform validate.
 It's just syntax check, it does not got to could or affect infra in any way.

-You Shoud have now 1 change, renameing the workspace, apply it and lets go to the next step.
+You should have now 1 change, renaming the workspace, apply it and lets go to the next step.
 P.S: You can look to your changes on your Terraform Cloud.

 Now that we have all set we need to push the changes into the github remote